Tito Sotto: Accusations of plagiarism

+Flood control projects scandal

+During the Blue Ribbon Committee hearing on June 4, 2026, several individuals presented by former Marines alleged that they had delivered cash-filled suitcases to a number of politicians, including Sotto.
+One witness that he delivered five suitcases containing between ₱40 million and ₱70 million to Sotto in 2024, before the start of the campaign period.

 Personal life

 Sotto is married to Helen Gamboa, a beauty queen, actress, and singer on September 22, 1969.
-They have four children including Gian Carlo and Ciara, and eight grandchildren, including Vicente IV.
+They have four children including Gian Carlo and Ciara, and eleven grandchildren, including Vicente "Hugo" Sotto IV.
 Sotto is a devout Catholic.

 Actors Oyo Boy Sotto and Miko Sotto (1982–2003) are his nephews.
 Singer-actress Sharon Cuneta is also his niece.

 In the 2010 elections, his son Gian Carlo was elected councilor of Quezon City's 3rd District and served for three consecutive terms before being elected as the vice mayor of the city in the 2019 elections, while his daughter Diorella Maria "Lala" was elected in the 6th District of the same city before being appointed chairperson of the Movie and Television Review and Classification Board in 2022.
 His nephews Vico Sotto and Viktor Eriko "Wahoo" Sotto were elected mayor of Pasig and councilor of Parañaque's 2nd District, respectively.

 Sotto has enlisted in the military as a reservist in the Philippine Army since 2013, ranked as Lieutenant Colonel.

 As of 2016 he was the chairman of the Philippine Bowling Federation (PBF).
 Sotto also plays golf and has won several tournaments.